 Original, degrained (DECLINED), somewhat refined (DECLINED), further refined (ACCEPTED)

-Watch the way in which you treat edges.
+Watch the way you treat edges.
 Are the original edges soft?
 Use a soft stamp.
 Are they sharp?
 Mimic the original's sharp edges.
 Consistency is key.
-Please avoid leaving tell-tale trails, with hodge-podge object edge treatments.
 (Example: We're seeing lots of "drawn" architectural elements with ultra sharp edges which look odd when paired with the softness of a given image's originals lineations.)
+Please also avoid leaving tell-tale cloning trails, with hodge-podge object edge treatments.

 Please refrain from making arbitrary cosmetic changes.
 For all you know that foot you've been tempted to remove may be the last remaining 'image' of a loved one.
 That pot you're dying to clone away may have been where dad hid mom's wedding ring.
 That bag or bush or beer can may have significance we're not aware of.
 It's our job to restore these photos, albeit not play 'God'.
 The former includes the removal of details you might feel are too difficult to repair.
 If you feel VERY strongly about removing a detail, please ask for permission.
 We're willing to make exceptions.